 7.6.2.0 General

 In contrast to simpleContent, complexContent is allowed to have elements.
-It is possible to extend a base type with by adding attributes or elements, it is also possible to restrict a base type to certain elements or attributes.
+It is possible to extend a base type by adding attributes or elements, it is also possible to restrict a base type to certain elements or attributes.

 7.6.2.1 Complex content derived by extension